freva-org/freva-nextgen/README.md

 ```

 This will check the current version of the `main` branch and created a trigger
-a GitHub continous integration pipeline to create a new release.
+a GitHub continuous integration pipeline to create a new release.
 The procedure
 performs a couple of checks, if theses checks fail please make sure to address
 the issues.